bitlabstudio/django-forms-ajaxified/README.rst

 **Features:**

 1. Error messages are displayed next to the field, when they happen
-2. A visual indicator is displayed next to the field that has just lost the focus to indicate that this value has been saved.
+2. A visual indicator is displayed on the field that has just been changed to indicate that this value has been saved.

 Installation